UCHealth has volunteer and shadowing opportunities in Denver, Fort Collins, Loveland, Colorado Springs and Steamboat Springs.

 Call the Office of Volunteers Manager at (720) 848-4068

 Joining the dedicated team of Volunteers can be a richly rewarding experience.
 If you are over the age of 14, you will find challenging, enjoyable activities that satisfy and enhance your desire to serve.

 Our volunteers play an important role and offer a personal touch.
-UCHealth North Volunteers enrich the healthcare experience for our patients, guests and staff.
+UCHealth volunteers at PVH and MCR enrich the healthcare experience for our patients, guests and staff.
 This service is a responsibility that calls for time and dedication.
 We require a commitment level of 65 hours, or a consistent six month period.